idibidiart/graffalo/README.md

 6. We should be able to implement authorization independent of our database or network interface.

-## Feathers: Data-Oriented Microservices Framework for NodeJS
+## Data-Oriented Microservices via FeathersJS

-The important new concept Feathers gives us in NodeJS is that of composable, data-oriented services.
+The important new concept FeathersJS gives us in NodeJS is that of composable, data-oriented services.
 A service is just a JavaScript object that provides one or more of the following queries and mutations using the following data-oriented, uniform API (CRUD plus Find with Query DSL that extends to DB and wraps existing API), which is callable from any other service, and, therefore, composable.

 ```javascript
 // All service methods return a promise